-How to Set Up ExpressVPN on Raspberry Pi
+How to Set Up and Use ExpressVPN on Raspberry Pi

-To set up ExpressVPN on your Raspberry Pi device, you need to download its Linux app and install it on your machine.
+To set up and run ExpressVPN on Raspberry Pi devices, you need to download its Linux app and install it on your machine.
 These are the steps you need to take:

 1. Get your ExpressVPN subscription using your Raspberry Pi device and a Web browser.